-The scenic campus is impressive!
+The scenic campus is impressive.
 Most of the older buildings, which were engineered and built by the monks themselves before the beginning of the twentieth century, provide charm and atmosphere.
 There are also many modern buildings, and the wooded, landscaped grounds provide an ideal setting for study.
 The entire central campus was designated as a National Historic District in 1993.

-The Abbey Basilica, Mary Help of Christians, built in neo-Gothic style in 1892, was completely renovated in 1965 in a most striking manner.
+The oldest building on campus is the Monastery, the residence of the monastic community.
+The Abbey Church of Mary Help of Christians, built in neo-Gothic style in 1892, was completely renovated in 1965 in a most striking manner.
 The church, which contains prize-winning painted glass windows and a unique baptismal font, is listed on The National Register of Historic Places.
-In 1998, the church was named a minor Basilica by the Vatican.
+In 1998, the church was named a minor Basilica by the Pope John Paul II.

 The Library’s Learning Commons is a focus of the Quality Enhancement Plan (QEP).
-Designated as PILOT, for Promoting Information Literacy Over Time, this initiative sponsors information literacy sessions during the First Year Symposium; research-intensive experiences tailored to Rhetoric I & II; and discipline-specific pilot and capstone courses with assessment rubrics designed around the information literacy standards established by the Association of College & Research Libraries.
+Designated PILOT, for Promoting Information Literacy Over Time, this initiative sponsors information literacy sessions during the First Year Seminar; research-intensive experiences tailored to Rhetoric I & II; and discipline-specific pilot and capstone courses with assessment rubrics designed around the information literacy standards established by the Association of College & Research Libraries.

 Belmont Abbey College is a member of the Charlotte Area Educational Consortium, a cooperative venture that includes 23 colleges and universities in the greater Charlotte area.
-The free exchange of library facilities and transfer credits multiplies educational opportunities for all members, which include Belmont Abbey College, Cabarrus College of Health Sciences, Carolinas College of Health Sciences, Catawba College, Catawba Valley Community College, Central Piedmont Community College, Cleveland Community College, Davidson College, Gardner-Webb University, Gaston College, Gordon-Conwell Theological Seminary, Johnson C. Smith University, Lenoir-Rhyne College, Livingstone College, Mitchell Community College, Pfeiffer University, Queens University, South Piedmont Community College, Stanly Community College, University of North Carolina at Charlotte, University of South Carolina at Lancaster, Wingate University, Winthrop University, and York Technical College.
+The free exchange of library facilities and transfer credits multiplies educational opportunities for all members, which include Belmont Abbey College, Cabarrus College of Health Sciences, Carolinas College of Health Sciences, Catawba College, Catawba Valley Community College, Central Piedmont Community College, Cleveland Community College, Davidson College, Gardner-Webb College, Gaston College, Gordon-Conwell Theological Seminary, Johnson C. Smith University, Lenoir-Rhyne College, Livingstone College, Mitchell Community College, Pfeiffer University, Queens College, South Piedmont Community College, Stanly Community College, University of North Carolina at Charlotte, University of South Carolina at Lancaster, Wingate University, Winthrop University, and York Technical College.